Why study MSc Economics at Lancaster?

 The dissertation is a substantial piece of independent work where you can apply research techniques and relevant economic theory to a research topic.
 This can be an area which has attracted your attention in the course of your studies, or may be linked to an aspect of your professional working experience.
 You choose your topic during the second term, in consultation with the MSc Director.
 You are then assigned to an appropriate member of teaching staff who acts as a supervisor and gives you guidance on the structure and content of the research.

-The aim of this course is to provide students with an overview of the methods and models used in modern macroeconomics.
-The course introduces students to intertemporal decisions and presents workhorse models in modern quantitative macroeconomics, including the overlapping-generations model, economic growth theory in closed and open economies, the Real-Business-Cycle approach, and the Classical Monetary and New-Keynesian models.
+This module aims to provide you with an overview of the methods and models used in modern macroeconomics.
+You will be introduced to intertemporal decisions and workhorse models in modern quantitative macroeconomics, including the overlapping-generations model, economic growth theory in closed and open economies, the Real-Business-Cycle approach, and the classical monetary and New Keynesian models.

-The course will put emphasis on the link between the theory and data, and how to solve the model analytically and/or numerically (by using Matlab and Dynare software).
-By the end of this course, students should be able to choose the appropriate model and solve it to address a macroeconomic question.
-Within the course, we tackle some key macroeconomic questions such as the size of the fiscal multiplier in modern macroeconomics, the impact of technological change on labour, the cause of international differences in hours worked, and the impact of monetary policy, among others.
+The course will emphasise the link between theory and data and how to solve the model analytically and/or numerically (using MatLab and Dynare software).
+By the end of this module, you should be able to choose the appropriate model and solve it to address a macroeconomic question.
+Within the course, we tackle some key macroeconomic questions, such as the size of the fiscal multiplier in modern macroeconomics, the impact of technological change on labour, the cause of international differences in hours worked, and the impact of monetary policy, among others.

 This module builds on the basic concepts and principles covered in an undergraduate microeconomics course to delve deeper into specific areas of study and provide you with valuable skills for further studies or to widen your career opportunities.
 You will further analyse the behaviour of consumers and firms, as well as gain a solid background in game theory that will help you analyse different applications of strategic interaction.
 Finally, you will analyse several situations of asymmetric information in different areas of economic activity.

-This module will show you how to process datasets, to visualize data, and how to design an empirical strategy.
-You will also receive some help and feedback for the preparation of your research proposal for the MSc Economics dissertation.
-This module ensures a smooth progression toward the dissertation which is the cornerstone of your training.
+This module will show you how to process datasets, visualise data, and design an empirical strategy.
+You will also receive help and feedback for preparing your research proposal for the MSc Economics dissertation.
+This module ensures a smooth progression toward the dissertation, which is the cornerstone of your training.

 This module looks at what can happen to asset pricing in situations where market imperfections coincide with imperfections in investor rationality.
 It, therefore, explores the boundary between mispricing which can be exploited and that which cannot be exploited profitably.